romhack/JewelMasterCompression/jmArith/README.md

 4. Unpack RLE until the target read in item 1 size is reached.

 5. XOR-decrypt unpacked data to plain tile map: first word32 is plain.
 XOR next encrypted word32 with previous plain word32, you get next plain word32.
 To XOR encrypt plain tile map, you just XOR previous plain word32 with next plain word32.

+Sprite labels graphics is stored in the same scheme at 0x3B728 - 0x3BE45 (ptr is stored at 0x181D)

 ```
 Usage: jmArith [-vde]